Inventors Lab . . . Protecting Your Idea

 An attorney is the best source for an NDA if you want something specific, but that can get expensive.
 From what I’ve seen, every attorney’s office has “their version” of an NDA, and though they are all a little different, they basically all say the same things — some are just more wordy.
 Whatever you use, make sure you understand what is being said — and remember, the confidentiality agreement goes both ways.

-Side Note: Do attorneys charge by the word?
+Do attorneys charge by the word?
 Maybe they just think that you value their services more if they give you a lengthy document?
-Or maybe they feel they have to justify their high price with a lot of hard to read and difficult to understand works?
-You know they just use the same basic NDA template for every one they write.
+Or maybe they feel they have to justify their high price with a lot of hard to read and difficult to understand words?
+You know they just use the same basic NDA template for every client.
 To me, the really long and arduous document serves little purpose over something concise.
+If you’re not willing to trust someone, then a long document isn’t really going to change that.

 As an alternative, to purchasing your own special NDA, we’ve posted our “boiler-plate” one in the sidebar for download.
 It’s simple and concise as a good place to start.
 Feel free to use this as a base, or modify it to fit your specific needs — but . . .